 Please contact the Department of Music, Theatre and Performing Arts office (firstname.lastname@example.org) for a copy of the most recent paper profile.

-- The THEA 351 course reader can be purchased from the University print shop at the beginning of the semester.
+The THEA 351 course reader can be purchased from the University print shop at the beginning of the semester and is available on Blackboard.

 - Graduate Attributes Emphasised